jeka-dev/jeka/plugins/plugins.centralportal/README.md

 ## Configuration

-Only Maven metadata for the published artifact are required.
+Only Maven metadata for the published artifacts are required.

 Example:
 ```properties